Kuadrant/kuadrantctl/doc/openapi-apicurio.md

             in: header
 ```

+Although `securityScheme` is not an OpenAPI extension, it is used by `kuadrantctl` like the other extensions mentioned in this document.

-When added, the UI will display this in the security schemes section:
+When added, Apicurio Studio will display the following update in the **SECURITY SCHEMES** section:

 ![Apicurio security requirements](./images/apicurio-security-scheme-apikey.png)

-See [this guide](./generate-kuadrant-auth-policy.md) for more info on generating an AuthPolicy.
+For more details, see [Generate Kuadrant AuthPolicy object from OpenAPI 3](./generate-kuadrant-auth-policy.md).

+#### Generate a RateLimitPolicy

-To generate a [RateLimitPolicy](https://docs.kuadrant.io/kuadrant-operator/doc/rate-limiting/) for the API, add the following `x-kuadrant` block to a path in your spec,
-replacing values to match your APIs details.
+To generate a [RateLimitPolicy](https://docs.kuadrant.io/kuadrant-operator/doc/rate-limiting/) for the API, add the following `x-kuadrant` block to a path in your API definition, replacing values to match your API details.

 ```yaml
 paths: